 Thou and Thou only, first in my heart,

 High King of Heaven, my Treasure Thou art.

 High King of Heaven, my victory won,

 May I reach Heaven’s joys, O bright Heaven’s Sun!

 Still be my Vision, O Ruler of all.

-In this prayer sung we are asking for our Father in Heaven to draw our hearts and minds to Himself, come what may.
-We pray that our vision would be fixed upon Him.
-We pray that we would not confuse this world’s folly with Godly wisdom.
-We pray that he would be the center in times of war when the battle is burning hot between our spirit and our flesh, or between this evil world and Jesus’ righteousness in us.
+In this sung prayer we are asking for our Father in Heaven to draw our hearts and minds to himself, come what may.
+We pray that our vision would be fixed upon him.
+We pray that we would not confuse this world’s folly with godly wisdom.
+We pray that he would be the center in times of war when the battle is raging hot between our spirit and our flesh, or between this evil world and Jesus’ righteousness in us.
 We pray that we would not be taken captive by the securities, lusts, and comforts of this world.
 And we pray that we would set not our eyes on things that are seen for a moment, but rather on the things that are unseen and eternal.

-When you sing this song and other prayers like it, let it guide your hearts into prayer.
+When you sing this song, and other prayers like it, let it guide your hearts into prayer.
 Dare not sing such songs mindlessly.
-Sing it instead unto your Lord as a heartfelt prayer from your heart to His that perhaps he would grant you Himself as your foundation, your center, your wisdom and your shield, for unless he grants it, it will not be so.
+Sing them instead unto your Lord as a prayer from your heart to His that perhaps He would grant you himself as your foundation, your center, your wisdom, and your shield, for unless He grants it, it will not be so.

-I pray that you, my children, would stand on my shoulders, low to the ground though they be and glorify our God… your God.
-Amen
+I pray that you, my children, would stand on my shoulders, low to the ground though they may be, and glorify our God… your God.
+Amen.